 Read the Health and Human Rights Journal

-Featured News from the Health and Human Rights Journal
+Dornsife Experts Featured in the Health and Human Rights Journal

 September 8, 2020 — Dornsife's Director of the Office of Global Health, Joe Amon, PhD, MSPH, co-moderated a discussion with the past and current United Nations experts (“special rapporteurs”) on the right to health.